Home Missing Persons’ Families Platform in North and East Syria (MPFP-NES)

 Truth and justice for the victims and families of the missing and forcibly disappeared, as a foundation for achieving comprehensive and sustainable peace in Syria.

-2. Justice: Committing to ensuring the right to truth and justice for victims and families of ambiguous loss and enforced disappearance;
+• Justice: Committing to ensuring the right to truth and justice for victims and their families.

-3. Solidarity: Standing in solidarity with victims and families of ambiguous loss and enforced disappearance worldwide, supporting them in their endeavor to uncover the fate of their loved ones and achieving justice;
+• Solidarity: Supporting victims and their families in Syria and worldwide in their pursuit of uncovering the fate of their loved ones and achieving justice.

-• Providing a safe and reliable space for victims and families of the missing and forcibly disappeared to communicate and exchange information and experiences.
+• Providing a safe and reliable space for communication and the exchange of experiences among families of the missing and forcibly disappeared.

-• Raising awareness about human rights in cases of mysterious loss and enforced disappearance, and the importance of effective and leading participation of victims, survivors and their families in endeavors of revealing truth and achieving justice.
+• Raising public awareness about human rights in cases of mysterious disappearance and enforced disappearance, while emphasizing the importance of active participation of victims, survivors, and their families in truth-seeking and justice processes.

-• Organizing campaigns and activities to raise awareness and promote solidarity with the families of missing and forcibly disappeared in north and east Syria, and pressuring on the international community to take action to address this issue and achieve justice for the victims.
+• Organizing campaigns and activities to raise awareness and strengthen local and international solidarity with the families of the missing in Syria, and advocating for action to address this issue.

-MPFP-NES is a space for the relatives of the Syrian missing and the forcibly disappeared, without discrimination.
+MPFP-NES provides a comprehensive supportive space for families and relatives of the Syrian missing and the forcibly disappeared, without discrimination.
 However, membership in the platform requires meeting and complying with the following criteria:

-• Integrity and Transparency: Members should be honest and transparent in exchanging information and participating in the platform-related activities;
+• Integrity and transparency in sharing information and participating in the platform’s activities.

 For any questions or inquiries about the MPFP-NES, or if you wish to join, please do not hesitate to contact us through: